DKFAEL/DKFAEL/README.md

 - 🔥 I'm a fullstack developer, I like challenges that allow me to be always improving, so I can be developing high quality applications.

-- ⚡ Fun fact I like programmiºng and trading/td-esportivo 😄
+- ⚡ Fun fact I like programmiºng and soccer😄

   -  - - - - - - - - - - - - - - - -